i2group/analyze/documentation/developer_essentials_troubleshooting.md

          Name="/5fa4d7fb-0487-49a8-a16f-4293771b0e6d/services/upload/*"/>
     ```

-    Here, the first block defines a data access on-demand server, and the second block defines the Intelligence Analysis Platform server.
+    Here, the first block defines a data access on-demand server, and the second block defines the i2 Analyze server.
 The GUIDs in the `Name` attributes must match the GUIDs in the URLs to which Eclipse deployed the applications.

 If the `Name` attributes do not contain the correct GUIDs, or the block for one of your servers is missing: